trezor/trezor-suite/suite-native/app/README.md

 3. Open `ios/TrezorSuite.xcworkspace` in Xcode
 4. Hit ▶️ `Run` button

-## Debugging with Flipper - deprecated

-Because of usage of new Fabric architecture, it is not possible to use Chrome debugger anymore.
-We are compiling our own version of Hermes core with added functions.

-Best way how to debug app is download [Flipper](https://fbflipper.com).

 ### Installation

 Make sure you have the latest version of the Xcode command line tools installed: